siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 Primary keys are configured by including the `@PrimaryKey( 'key1', 'key2' )` annotation to the table definition.
 Each event table configuration can have only one `@PrimaryKey` annotation.
-The number of attributes supported differ based on the table implementations and when more then one attribute is used for primary key the combination of the keys will be used to grantee uniqueness among the events saved in the table.
+The number of attributes supported differ based on the table implementations.
+When more than one attribute is used for the primary key, the uniqueness of the events stored in the table is determined based on the combination of values for those attributes.

 **Examples**

-The following query creates an event table with the `symbol` attribute as the primary key.
+This query creates an event table with the `symbol` attribute as the primary key.
-Therefore each entry in this table will have a unique value for `symbol` attribute.
+Therefore each entry in this table must have a unique value for `symbol` attribute.

 ```sql
 @PrimaryKey('symbol')